656 words

 Argo CD doesn’t magically install itself.

-You need a clear plan.
-I personally use Terraform and the Helm Provider to automate initial setup.
+You need a plan for that first install.
+I use Terraform and the Helm Provider to automate it.

 2. Namespaces#